 - A compressed rib cage that causes breathing problems

 It may be hard to tell.
-Scoliosis doesn’t create symptoms.
-Sometimes a child or another person can notice a spine issue, which may show up at any time during your child’s development.
-Your pediatrician or a screening test can detect the condition, examining:
+A spine issue may show up at any time during your child’s development.
+Your child’s pediatrician or a screening test can detect scoliosis by looking at: